Oracle Java Licensing and Audit FAQ Guide

 - The BCL is no longer used for new Java releases after 2019.
 It’s a legacy license; those older Java versions you downloaded under BCL can still be used under those original terms, but they no longer receive free updates.

-In practice: If your organization runs Java 8 Update 202 (released before April 2019), which was obtained under the BCL, you can continue using it under that license.
+In practice, if your organization is running Java 8 Update 202 (released before April 2019), which was obtained under the BCL, you can continue using it under that license.
 However, any later updates (post-April 2019) are not under BCL and require a different license (and likely a subscription).

 4. What is the Oracle Technology Network (OTN) License for Java SE?